-24 cases to keep your iPhone SE looking like new
+The 20 best iPhone SE cases to keep your phone looking like new

 Apple Leather Case ($39)

-Apple’s official leather case is made using a finished leather that adds a quality feel to your iPhone.
+Apple’s official leather case is made from a finished leather that adds a quality feel to your iPhone.
 It’s slim, lightweight, and made specifically for the iPhone SE, so there won’t be any pockets of air or unappealing gaps between the phone and case.
-The inside is lined with soft, microfiber material to help protect your phone during drops, and the outside is subtle thanks to the attractive black (or blue) dye.
+The inside is lined with soft microfiber material to help protect your phone from drops, and the outside is subtle thanks to the attractive black (or blue) dye.

 Buy one now from: